squigglykip/skill-similarity-engine/project-plan.md

   - [ ] Create efficient processing for full cross-department comparisons
   - [ ] Implement memory-efficient design for large job datasets

-#### 6.11 High Performance Computing Strategy
-**Branch: `feature/poc-high-performance`**
-- [ ] Implement vector preprocessing pipeline
-  - [ ] Create preprocessing workflow for raw input data
-  - [ ] Develop optimised vector storage formats
-  - [ ] Add incremental update capability for new/changed data
-- [ ] Create matrix computation framework
-  - [ ] Implement chunked processing for full matrix calculation
-  - [ ] Add within-department prioritisation logic
-  - [ ] Create checkpoint saving and resumability
-  - [ ] Implement sparse matrix storage for efficient representation
-- [ ] Add performance acceleration components
-  - [ ] Implement Numba-accelerated similarity functions
-  - [ ] Add symmetry optimisations (compute half the matrix)
-  - [ ] Create early termination for low-similarity pairs
-  - [ ] Implement smart chunking strategies
-- [ ] Develop hybrid computation system
-  - [ ] Implement combined precomputed/on-demand calculation
-  - [ ] Add caching for frequently accessed results
-  - [ ] Create background processing for low-priority calculations

-#### 6.12 Error Handling and Logging Improvements
-**Branch: `feature/poc-error-handling`**
-- [ ] Create centralised logging framework
-  - [ ] Add configurable log levels
-  - [ ] Implement file and console logging
-  - [ ] Add structured logging support
-- [ ] Implement enhanced error handling
-  - [ ] Create contextual error messages
-  - [ ] Add error categorisation
-  - [ ] Implement recovery mechanisms
-- [ ] Add data validation reporting
-  - [ ] Create validation summary reports
-  - [ ] Implement data quality metrics
-  - [ ] Add warning thresholds

-#### 6.13 CLI Enhancements
-**Branch: `feature/poc-cli-enhancements`**
-- [ ] Update CLI with new options
-  - [ ] Add performance tuning parameters
-  - [ ] Implement memory optimisation flags
-  - [ ] Create output format selection
-  - [ ] Add configuration scenario options
-- [ ] Add filtering capabilities
-  - [ ] Implement department filtering
-  - [ ] Add job level filtering
-  - [ ] Create custom filter expressions
-- [ ] Enhance help documentation
-  - [ ] Add comprehensive option descriptions
-  - [ ] Create usage examples
-  - [ ] Implement configuration templates
-  - [ ] Add troubleshooting section

 #### 6.14 Implementation Plan

+> **Implementation Approach**: This implementation plan follows a logical dependency structure, starting with foundational utilities that all other components will build upon.
+Each sprint focuses on a specific layer of the architecture, ensuring that we build from the ground up with proper foundations.
+The memory management and performance optimization components come first as they provide essential infrastructure for all subsequent development.
+The core processing and vectorization framework follows, then the precomputation engine, and finally the query interface and outputs.
+>
+> This approach allows for incremental testing and validation, with each layer building on stable components from previous sprints.
+The sequencing also mirrors the data flow through the system: first we optimize how data is loaded and processed, then how it's stored and analyzed, and finally how it's queried and visualized.
+>
+> **Memory Management Focus**: Based on our testing with 35,000+ jobs on standard laptops with 32GB RAM, we've identified memory management as a critical success factor.
+We've prioritized the memory-aware processing framework early in the implementation plan to ensure all subsequent components can leverage these capabilities.

-The POC integration will be structured as a 4-sprint project, with a total timeline of 8 weeks:
+The POC integration will be structured as a 4-sprint project, with a total timeline of 8 weeks, aligned with our new two-phase architecture:

-- **Sprint 1 (Weeks 1-2):** Foundation Improvements
+- **Sprint 1 (Weeks 1-2):** Foundation Layer
-  - Memory Management
+  - Memory Management Enhancements (6.2)
-  - TF-IDF and Skill Processing
-  - Configuration Transparency
-  - Performance Optimisation
+  - Performance Optimisation (6.3)
+  - Memory-Aware Processing Framework (6.16) [NEW]
+  - Error Handling and Logging Improvements (6.13)

+- **Sprint 2 (Weeks 3-4):** Core Processing Layer
-  - Core Data Loading
+  - Core Data Loading Enhancements (6.4)
+  - TF-IDF and Skill Processing Improvements (6.5)
+  - Input Data Vectorization Framework (6.1.1)

-- **Sprint 2 (Weeks 3-4):** Job Metadata and Similarity Enhancements
+- **Sprint 3 (Weeks 5-6):** Pre-computation and Analysis
+  - Similarity Matrix Pre-computation (6.1.2)
-  - Job Context and Metadata
+  - Job Context and Metadata Handling (6.7)
-  - Similarity Calculation
+  - Similarity Calculation Enhancements (6.8)
-  - HRIS Specific Adaptations

-- **Sprint 3 (Weeks 5-6):** Advanced Optimisation and Reporting
-  - Advanced Optimisation Strategies
+  - Advanced Optimisation Strategies (6.9)
-  - Pre-processing Implementation
-  - Focused Data Export and Visualisation
-  - Error Handling and Logging

-- **Sprint 4 (Weeks 7-8):** User Interface and Testing
+- **Sprint 4 (Weeks 7-8):** User Interface and Outputs
+  - Query Interface for Pre-computed Data (6.6)
+  - Configuration Transparency System (6.10)
-  - CLI Enhancements
+  - CLI Commands for Pre-computation and Query (6.11)
-  - Integration Testing
-  - Documentation Updates
-  - Final Integration and Validation
+  - Focused Data Export and Insight-Driven Visualisation (6.12)

 ##### Dependencies and Risks
 - Access to real-world HRIS data for testing
 - Stakeholder availability for UAT
 - Sufficient computational resources for large-scale testing
-- Access to representative multi-word skill samples
+- Access to representative multi-word skill samples for testing
 - Sample configuration scenarios for testing transparency features

 ##### Success Criteria